Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Limitations

 \section{Limitations}

-Our experiments are intentionally focused rather than exhaustive.
-First, the main evidence comes from fixed API-budgeted slices rather than full benchmark sweeps, so larger runs would better characterize variance across slices and domains.
-Second, the strongest gains are on RewardBench~2 Factuality, where four-way listwise selection makes order sensitivity especially consequential; JudgeBench confirms transfer, but not equal strength, in pairwise objective settings.
-Third, our study isolates presentation-order variation, not deeper issues such as benchmark validity, label noise, or hidden contamination.
+The main evidence comes from fixed API-budgeted slices rather than full benchmark sweeps, so larger runs would better characterize variance across slices and domains. \method also increases inference cost by a factor of $K$ in its basic form; the reduced-$K$ controls suggest that $K=3$ or $K=5$ can be useful when cost is binding, but the extra calls remain a practical deployment cost.
+The consensus weights in Eq.~\ref{eq:consensus} are heuristic: Table~\ref{tab:weight-ablation} suggests that the method is not brittle to the chosen weights, but does not establish that they are optimal.
+Proposition~1 assumes independent permutation errors, whereas repeated calls to the same model, prompt, and candidate set are likely correlated; such correlation can limit consensus gains.
+Finally, the strongest evidence is on RewardBench~2 Factuality, while JudgeBench shows smaller pairwise transfer.
+Our study isolates presentation-order variation and does not address issues such as benchmark validity, label noise, or hidden contamination.